santhosh-narapareddy/CapstoneProject_DataAnalytics/README.md

-## Financial Market Versus Macro Economic Indicator of USA, Canada, India
+## Financial Markets and Macro Economic Indicator of USA, Canada, India

 ### Description
 This project comprises a web-based dashboard designed to provide comprehensive financial indices and macroeconomic data analysis using Python.